 The children are taught how to create programs and a range of content to express their understanding and to enhance the learning of others.
 The children also learn how to be digitally literate, to communicate and collaborate effectively using web tools and to search and interrogate information.
 Each year group also study a significant individual who has made an impact in the development of computing.

-Computing is embedded in teaching and learning across the school and supports our home-school partnerships through the MLE and LGfL programmes which are accessible anywhere.
-We aim to give the pupils a voice in the use of technology through our digital leaders programme and our Head Boy and Head Girl blog.
+Computing is embedded in teaching and learning across the school and supports our home-school partnerships through G-Suite and LGfL programmes which are accessible anywhere.
+We aim to give the pupils a voice in the use of technology through our digital leaders programme.
 We strive to enable our pupils to be independent learners through the use of mobile technologies and to prepare them for their role in a digital world.